How to Save Bulk Cash on Wedding Food

 Use the Wedding Cake for Dessert

 Most of your guests won’t mind if you don’t offer three or four different types of desserts.
 Depending on the size of the reception, the main wedding cake might be all you need.
-Perhaps look into having different flavored cakes for different layers of the wedding cake for a bit of variety.
+Perhaps look into having different flavoured cakes for different layers of the wedding cake for a bit of variety.
 A wedding I went to recently had a three-layered cake, White Chocolate Mud, Coconut Rum Chocolate Mud and a traditional fruitcake.
 Serve with custard or ice cream – it was delicious – and frugal!

 Plan the reception between meal times